FransUrbo/drive-by-wire/README.md

 # Software function

-> At any point, if there is a fail, sett the RED LED blinking and stop further program execution.
+> At any point, if there is a fail, set the RED LED blinking and stop further program execution.

 1. Bootup process.
      1. Light status LED (RED).												-> BOOTUP STARTED